 If you need help picking the right crate size for your dog, check out this page for useful tips and information.

-This Pug-Beagle mix can live between 10 – 15 years.
+As pointed out in the first paragraph the Pug-Beagle mix can live between 12 – 14 years.

 During this time, your female Puggle will go into heat.
 The average cycle of a female Pug is 2 – 3 weeks and begins as early as 4 – 6 months.